Dividing Property After A Divorce: What You Need To Know

 What Can Be Divided?

 The most common assets that are divided include cars, bank accounts, credit card debt and the family home.
 Complex assets include any real estate you own, recreational vehicles, boats, 401(k) plans, pensions and stock options.
 There are a number of things a judge will take into consideration, such as each spouse’s income, duration of the marriage, age and health of each spouse, and the ability of each spouse to provide for himself or herself.
 If you have children, this could also have an impact on how things are split.
-Because I also handle child custody cases, I can help you through these situations as well.

 We Can Help; Call Today